 National Arbovirus Monitoring Program

-NAMP is jointly funded by its primary beneficiaries, including the cattle, sheep and goat industries, livestock exporters, and the state, territory and Australian governments.
+The NAMP is an ongoing collaboration between its primary beneficiaries: the cattle, sheep and goat industries; the livestock export industry; and the state, territory and Australian governments.

-To detect incursions of exotic strains of bluetongue virus and Culicoides species (midges that transmit bluetongue virus) into Australia by surveillance of the northern bluetongue virus endemic area.
+- Bluetongue early warning – detect incursions of exotic strains of bluetongue virus (BTV) and vectors (Culicoides species biting midges) that have the potential to adversely affect livestock production in Australia and trade by surveillance of the northern BTV-endemic area

-To detect changes in the seasonal distribution in Australia of endemic bluetongue, Akabane and BEF viruses and their vectors, in support of livestock exporters and producers.
+- Risk management – detect changes in the seasonal distribution in Australia of endemic bluetongue, Akabane and BEF viruses and their vectors, to inform livestock producers and support trade.

 Limits of bluetongue virus transmission

 The limit of BTV transmission in Australia is shown on the Bluetongue Virus Interactive Zone Map, which defines the areas in which no viral transmission has been detected for the past two years.
 Viral transmission is defined as detection of evidence of viral infection based on serological monitoring of cattle.